| Bush's education "blueprint" bound to be inadequateby Gary M. RatnerThe Standard-Times, New Bedford, MA

 or unwilling, after appropriate training and performance opportunity,

+to effectively teach regular students at grade level.
 As to future teachers: Establish financial and professional development

 incentives, recruit only academically capable high school students